Travel insurance Portugal

 There are a few things you might want to think about before your trip to Portugal:

 - The cost of your baggage

-- Do you have any pre-existing medical conditions to declare?
+- Do you need travel insurance for pre-existing medical conditions?

 - The cost of your trip – Of course you don’t want to cancel.
 But if you have to, it’s good to know you’re able to cover the costs